Wickersley: Historical background

 The name Wickersley derives from the Old Norse personal name Vikarr, and the Old English lēah meaning 'wood/clearing'.

 Wickersley was once held by Richard FitzTurgis (who adopted the name 'de Wickersley), founder of Roche Abbey, and subsequently by his heirs by marriage, the de Livet (Levett) family.
 The Wickersleys later removed to Sheffield, where they built the home Broom Hall.
 The village of Wickersley has a population of 7,235 increasing to 7,392 at the 2011 Census.

 Wickersley School and Sports College is one of the area's largest institutions with a student body of over 2,000 eleven to eighteen-year-olds and a teaching staff of over 300.

 There are 3 churches in Wickersley.
 Wickersley's parish church, which is part of the Church of England diocese of Sheffield, is dedicated to St Alban and it is one of the oldest buildings in Wickersley.
 There is also Blessed Trinity Roman Catholic church, as well as a Methodist church.

+In St Alban's Church are the tomb of William Holt Yates physician, philanthropist, and author of a book on the history of Egypt, and a stained glass window commemorating Jonathan Holt Titcomb, first Bishop of Rangoon.